Pike & Shot Warfare – 17th Century formations & tactics

 Pike & Shot Warfare – the 17th Century Military Revolution

 The Early Modern period was one of great change, not least in military theory and practice.
 The battle of Edgehill was to witness a clash of the two latest military doctrines in 1642.
-Many English, Scottish, Irish and Welsh fought for the Protestant cause in the endless Wars of Religion and Thirty Years War in Europe.
-They brought both doctrines back to England.
+Many English, Scottish, Irish and Welsh fought in the endless Wars of Religion, Eighty Years War and Thirty Years War in Europe.
+They brought both doctrines back to Britain and Ireland.

 The 17th Century saw a military revolution that dominated warfare for the next two and half centuries.
 Until their defeat at the Battle of Rocroi in 1643, the Spanish imperial tercios were feared as the finest infantry in Europe.
 However, smaller linear formations of pike and musket – Pike and Shot – progressively replaced these great squares of pike, shot, sword and buckler.

-King Gustavus II Adolphus of Sweden adapted these tactics further to deliver both firepower and offensive mobility.
-These two military doctrines were to clash on the field of Edgehill.
+King Gustavus II Adolphus of Sweden adapted the Dutch tactics further to combine and deliver both firepower and offensive mobility.
+He employed them against the Imperial Hapsburg and Catholic League tercios in Germany.
+However, the protestant Dutch and Swedish military doctrines were to clash on the battlefield of Edgehill.

 Both the Dutch and Swedish models of Pike and Shot warfare were based around groupings of file, division (section), company, battalion and regiment; organisational structures that persist today in the British Army.
 At its most basic level, men formed files; one man standing behind another.

-A Dutch file consisted of eight men, one behind another in 8 ranks.
-This depth was designed to withstand a charge of pikes and allow continuous volley fire as each rank of musketeers fired and reloaded.
-The Swedish model of six ranks only was to be adopted by all as the British Civil Wars progressed.
+A Dutch file consisted of eight men, one behind another in eight ranks.
+This depth was able to withstand a charge of pikes and allow continuous volley fire as each rank of musketeers fired and reloaded.
+As the British Civil Wars progressed, both sides adopted the Swedish model of six ranks only.
 This reflected both a lack of manpower and growing professionalism.

-Files were grouped under a corporal to form a division (a section today) of either pikemen or musketeers.
+Files were grouped under a corporal to form a division or corporalship (a section today) of either pikemen or musketeers.
 In practice, the number of files depended on manning.
-However, 4 files per division was the ideal.
+However, four files per division was the ideal.
 The corporal led his right-hand file, with his lansprizado (lance-corporal) leading the left-hand file.

 As today, each foot regiment consisted of a number of companies (generally ten in 1642).
 The regimental colonel, lieutenant-colonel and major each nominally commanded their own (slightly larger) companies.
 Captains commanded the remaining companies.
 Company officers consisted of a lieutenant, an ensign (who carried the company colour with the pikes) and two sergeants (responsible for musket drill).